Percy Girouard: High Commissioner, Nigeria and East Africa, 1906–1912

 In 1906, Winston Churchill, then Under-Secretary of State at the Colonial Office, promoted Girouard as the successor to Sir Frederick Lugard as High Commissioner in Northern Nigeria.
 Girouard was also responsible for building a railway from Baro, on the Niger River, 366 miles north to the ancient city of Kano.
 As High Commissioner he also supported the work of the Northern Nigerian Lands Committee and the legislation which resulted from this work had the effect of preventing the establishment of private property in land.
 He then served as Commissioner of the British East Africa Protectorate (Kenya) from 1909 to 1912.
 His involvement in the controversial move of the Maasai led to a smoldering dispute with the Colonial Secretary, Lord Milner, who accepted his resignation in 1912.
 By then Girouard had been offered a position as the managing director of the Eslwick Works of the armaments and shipbuilding concern of Armstrong Whitworth and Co.
 Ltd.

 Later career and life, 1912–1932

 From 1912 until 1923 Girouard remained at Armstrong's except for a brief period in 1915 when the "Shell Crisis" forced the British Government to abandon its "business as usual" policy.
 Kitchener had asked Girouard for advice on the production of munitions and supported his appointment as Director General of Munitions in the newly formed Ministry of Munitions under Lloyd George.
-But Girouard could not work under a politician and six weeks later he returned to work at Armstrongs.
+But Girouard could not work under a politician and six weeks later he returned to Armstrong's Elswick works in Newcastle where he remained a company director until his death.

 Girouard died in London, England, in 1932.
 He is buried in Brookwood Cemetery in Surrey.